gradle/gradle/design-docs/model-rules-targets.md

 - Userguide and sample
 - Error when `RuleSource` used with `null` value for input property.
 - Error when `RuleSource` with inputs is applied as plugin, or to element of ModelMap.
-- Error when setting `@RuleInput` property to a value that not a model element.
+- Error when setting `@RuleInput` property to a value that not a model element or scalar value
 - Error when reading or mutating `@RuleInput` property outside `@Rule` method.
 - Error when mutating `@RuleInput` property in own rule execution.
-- Validation error when abstract `RuleSource` has abstract method.
+- Reports implementation type on missing property/method exception, etc

 #### Test cases